Six 17th-century canal palaces united into one palace, on the golden Herengracht.

 Architecture and interiors

-The building unites six canal houses constructed between 1650 and 1665, listed historic monuments.
-Red-brick facades with stepped gables, period sash windows, original carriage doors.
-Interiors restored in 2014 by GA Design studio: 17th-century panelling preserved, solid oak parquet, Carrara marble fireplaces.
+The building unites six canal houses constructed between 1650 and 1665, listed as historic monuments.
+Red brick façades with stepped gables, period sash windows, original carriage entrances.
+Interiors restored in 2014 by GA Design studio: 17th-century panelling preserved, solid oak parquet floors, Carrara marble fireplaces.
 The former Lippmann, Rosenthal & Co. bank occupies the rear wing, its vault room transformed into a spa.
 Intimate scale despite the 93 rooms, no endless corridors.

 At the table